arrowrowe/tam/README.md

 For other framework users, just get files a package needs from the linked list and output the css and js files to link and script tags.
 See also [#2: Bundle with frameworks](https://github.com/arrowrowe/tam/issues/2).

+For CDN users, you can upload the entire dist directory and change the linked list accordingly.

 ## License and Acknowledgements

 [MIT](LICENSE) &copy; [arrowrowe](https://github.com/arrowrowe).